wp-plugins/add-meta-tags/readme.txt

 Additional SEO and other features include:

 * Web site description and keywords.
-* Global keywords
+* Global keywords.
+These are keywords that are automatically added to the keywords of the content throughout the web site.
-* The addition of full meta tags that appear site-wide.
+* Site-wide meta tags.
+It is possible to add full meta tags, such as verification meta tags or meta tags with extra robots rules, that appear throughout the web site.
-* Supports a default image, such as your web site's logo, which is used as a fallback, if another image cannot be determined.
+* Supports a default image, such as your web site's logo, which is used as a fallback, if no other image can be determined.
 * Supports the addition of the *copyright* meta tag.
-* Supports the addition of the `NOODP,NOYDIR` options to the robots meta tag.
+* Supports the addition of the `NOODP,NOYDIR` options to the *robots* meta tag.
-* Supports the addition of the `NOINDEX,FOLLOW` options to the robots meta tag on category, tag, author, time based archives and search results.
+* Supports the addition of the `NOINDEX,FOLLOW` options to the *robots* meta tag on category, tag, author, time based archives and search results.
 The option to exclude the first page of each of the aforementioned archives from this rule is provided.
 * Metadata review mode.
 When enabled, WordPress users with administrator privileges see a box (right above the post's content) containing the metadata exactly as it is added in the HTML head and body for easier examination.
-The box is displayed for posts, pages, attachments and custom post types.
+The box is displayed on posts, pages, attachments and custom post types.
+* Supports reading data, such as custom descriptions, keywords, custom titles, etc from external fields and thus makes the migration from other plugins extremely easy.

 **Customization through the User Interface**